 High levels of radon concentration can be found anywhere, in any type of building structure.
 Radon typically enters buildings through cracks in the foundation, construction joints, or drains.
 The gas can even enter buildings through well water.
 The unique geology of the Northeast and Midwest United States creates the potential for many areas to have a serious radon threat that can affect people every day.
 Around 21,000 lung cancer deaths per year have been attributed to exposure to high levels of radon.
 As dangerous and harmful as radon is, the silent killer can be avoided, and that process all starts with testing.

 Test Your Home for Lung Cancer Awareness Month

 Many organizations such as the Lung Cancer Foundation of America will spend Lung Cancer Awareness Month spreading awareness throughout the country on the causes, effects, and solutions to lung cancer.
 Awareness is an important first step in recognizing radon; the next step is testing.

 Testing your home for radon is vital to fully understand the scale and severity of a potential radon problem, regardless of where you live or how old your house is.
 Getting your home tested in November, or any of the winter months for that matter, is a smart decision.
 Both short-term and long-term testing are important, and we are able to perform both to get the most accurate radon levels possible.
 When testing is done, and if your home has a radon level above 4 picocuries per liter (pCi/L), the EPA recommends immediate action toward working out a plan for remediation.

 For Lung Cancer Awareness Month, we can work together to keep you and your family safe from radon.
-Radon-Rid is a fully licensed radon testing and remediation company.
+Radon-Rid, LLC is a fully licensed radon testing and remediation company.
 Our certified, highly experienced specialists can provide you the testing and remediation your home needs to mitigate radon gas levels and give you peace of mind.
 For more information or a free consultation, contact us today.